Goblenus/pyaccesspoint/README.md

     cd ~ && sudo rm -rf pyaccesspoint-master.zip pyaccesspoint-master
     ```

-That all.
+That is all.
 Now you can use PyAccessPoint.

 One line install:
 ```